A Local AI Video Editor for Mac Workflows

 Leverage your Mac's powerful hardware directly.
 No compression, no quality loss, no bandwidth bottlenecks.

 No ongoing cloud costs, bandwidth fees, or storage charges.
-Free Forever for unlimited long-form video clipping on Mac.
+Free to start for unlimited long-form video clipping on Mac.
 Upgrade for pro features.

 On-Device AI